dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

             ).T
 ```

 Because `sklearn` is a *predictive* library, it does not generate results tables for us, like `statsmodels` does.
-We can generate a table of results to be printed, though.
+We can generate a table of results to be printed for ourselves, though.

 ---